erickbytes/lofipython/content/blog/automating-pytest-on-windows-with-a-bat-file-python-task-scheduler-and-box.rst

 This is my solution to replace manually running pytest each day in command prompt.
 I want to automate running pytest every day, test if my automated python scripts ran smoothly and get notified if any tests fail.

-Installing `pytest <https://docs.pytest.org/en/latest/getting-started.html>`__ , a python testing library:
+Installing `pytest <https://docs.pytest.org/en/latest/getting-started.html>`__, a Python testing library:

 ::